paradisec-archive/PARADISEC_workflows/08a_video_processing_HandBrake.md

 Instructions for downloading and installing HandBrake can be found [here](https://handbrake.fr/docs/en/1.6.0/get-handbrake/download-and-install.html){:target="_blank"}.

-## Transcoding tasks
-Below are possible scenarios and workflows for using HandBrake for transcoding your digital videos.
-You can transcode from the following formats: .MOV .AVI .MTS .M4V .MKV .WEBM .FLV .MPG .MPEG .MXF, etc

-### To transcode a single video

-Before you proceed, collect the important structural metadata about your video files; this will inform your workflow and if you can do batch processing or not.
-This Metadata query can be done using MediaInfo on individual files, or via a batch export outlined here: [MediaInfo metadata export](https://paradisec-archive.github.io/PARADISEC_workflows/10_quality_control.html#mediainfo){:target="_blank"}.

-#### Metadata you should collect prior to transcoding:
+## Metadata you should collect prior to transcoding:
 * **Size/dimension** (height and width measurements) - Ideally, the file's ***storage size*** should be the same as ***display size*** (I have only seen these numbers differ with an older .AVI file.
 See note below in DIMENSIONS)
 * **Framerate (FPS)** - HandBrake *should* produce a file with the same FPS, even if the main workspace has a differnt framerate listed for your video
 * **Encoding format profile** - (ex: High@L4.0)